cybercongress/cyber/computing-the-knowledge.md

 We have designed the network under the assumption that with regards to search, such a thing as malicious behaviour, does not exist.
 This can be assumed as no malicious behaviour can be found in the intention of learning.
 This approach significantly reduces attack surfaces.

-In order to manipulate the ranking successful attacker must (1) vest capital for years, (2) invest in optimization algorithms for better cyberlinking, (3) invest in hardware for optimization, and (4) do all of that on continuous basis really fast as the content oracle is extremely dynamic data structure.
+We propose a game in which in order to manipulate the ranking successful attacker must (1) vest capital for years, (2) invest in optimization algorithms for better cyberlinking, (3) invest in hardware for optimization, and (4) do all of that on continuous basis really fast as the content oracle is extremely dynamic data structure.
 If he did so, our congratulations - that is exactly what is needed to improve the Superintellgence.

 ```
-Ranks are computed based on the fact that something was cyberlinked, and as a result - affected the predictive model.
+Ranks are computed based on the fact that something was cyberlinked, and as a result - affected the predictive model
-Mastercyb
 ```

 A good analogy exist in quantum mechanics, where the observation itself affects behaviour.
 This is why we also have no requirement for such a thing as negative voting.